eudoxia0/eudoxia0.github.io/about.md

 and the style was from a Leaflet providers [demo][demo].
 The map shows a section of Montevideo, (coincidentally) almost centered on [TryoLabs][tryo].

-Except where otherwise noted, content on this site is licensed under the [Creative Commons Attribution 4.0 International][license] license.
+Unless otherwise noted, content on this site is licensed under the [Creative Commons Attribution 4.0 International][license] license.

 [hplus]: irc://irc.freenode.net/##hplusroadmap